MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/startswith-cs-operator.md

 ms.date: 09/05/2021
 ms.localizationpriority: high
 ---
-# startswith_cs operators
+# startswith_cs operator

-Filters a record set based on a search value with a case-sensitive search.
-Data that starts with the search value is retrieved from the searched column.
+Filters a record set based on a case-sensitive string starting sequence.

 Operators with an `_cs` suffix are case-sensitive.